Paul Saladino MD Podcast

 Software like Iris for computers and the iPhone's built-in red light filter via triple-click can reduce blue light exposure from screens.

-"On my computer, I use Iris.
-On the iPhone, you can use a full red light filter with a triple click."
+"On both of these devices, I use blue light filters.
+So on my computer, I use iris.
+I have no financial affiliation.
+On the iPhone, we can put a link to the video that I've done.
+You can use a full red light filter with a triple click."

 Eye strain from screens may be blue light, not vision